 Future land use considerations for the Clark Area reflect the vast public landholdings and rural characteristics of the area.
 Most of the area is slated for continued public use (Resource Management/Recreation) or farms and ranches (Agriculture or Ranch/Rangeland land use categories) with large average lot sizes (at least 20 to 35 acres).
 Significant portions of the Clark Area, especially the northern portion of the planning area, are under the Agricultural Overlay.
-Policy direction maintains existing low-density residential development options with some flexibility for establishing a variety of compatible and supportive business/commercial and agricultural uses.
+Policy direction maintains existing low-density residential devel-